yannick-mayeur/project_app/README.md

 In order to be sure that the application works properly you will have to add the triggers from file `db/triggers.sql` to your database.
-The database of the development environement currently being sqlite3 this is not trivial, the installation of postgres on a local machine being relatively hard.
+The database of the development environment currently being sqlite3 this is not trivial, the installation of postgres on a local machine being relatively hard.
 My advice would be to deploy the application to for example Heroku and then add the triggers.